-If a patient has neither a power of attorney for health care nor a living will, a third law allows a doctor, nurse, or hospital to ask a "surrogate" for the patient to decide whether to forego lifesustaining treatment.
-The law lists the following order of priority for determining who can be such a surrogate: the patient's guardian of the person, if any; spouse; adult son or daughter; parent; adult sibling; adult grandchild; close friend; or guardian of the estate, if any.130 Although this law can help a person who has no power of attorney for health care or living will, signing one or both of those documents can reduce uncertainty (and possible lawsuits) over control of medical treatments.
+If a patient has no agent with a power of attorney for health care, another law allows a doctor, nurse, or hospital to ask a "surrogate" for the patient to decide whether to forgo life-sustaining treatment.
+The law lists the following order of priority for who can be such a surrogate: the patient's guardian of the person (if any); spouse; adult son or daughter; parent; adult sibling; adult grandchild; close friend; or guardian of the estate (if any).
+Although this law can help a person who has no power of attorney for health care, living will, or POLST, signing one or more of those documents can reduce uncertainty (and possible lawsuits) over control of medical treatments.